My love affair with libraries started when I was very young.

 I am sure that my library changed my direction in life.
 Sometimes I feel like it saved my life.

 Please help me support my local library.
-In my small town library, the warmth of the staff, programs for toddlers to teens, and free access to books, the internet and information are also transforming lives.
+In my small town our library, the warmth of the staff, programs for toddlers to teens, and free access to books, the internet and information are also transforming lives.
+Welcome and free access to all.
+I know how important that is when I see the parking lot full in our rural community, after hours, for access to the free and stable wifi.

 What questions have libraries helped you answer?